-In its simplest expression, geography asks humanities oldest, most fundamental questions:
+In its simplest expression, geography asks humanities oldest, most

 'Where am I?'